-Dow adds 400 points in Election Day rally
+Dow jumps 500 points on Election Day, oil rebounds

 SPARSE ECONOMIC DATA

-The last remaining bit of economic data before the polls close will be released at 10 a.m., with economists getting a look at September factory orders.
-Expectations call for a rise of 1.1%, up from 0.7% in the prior month.
+The last remaining bit of economic data before the polls close was released with September factory orders rising 1.1%, even with expectations and up from 0.7% in the prior month.

 CLICK HERE TO READ MORE STORIES ON FOX BUSINESS